Monterroso/TikAndTok/docs/previous_workflows/video-collections.md

 Why: Ensuring the manager works as intended is vital for a reactive and stable UI.

 ---
-Step 3: UI Components Refactoring
+Step 3: UI Components Refactoring (In Progress)
 Objective:
 Refactor existing UI components to support both like and save interactions with consistent behavior.

 3.1.
-Refactor LikeAnimation
+Refactor LikeAnimation ✓
-[ ] Rename to InteractionAnimation
+[✓] Rename to InteractionAnimation
-[ ] Add parameters for icon and color
+[✓] Add parameters for icon and color
-[ ] Make count display optional
+[✓] Make count display optional
-[ ] Update existing usages in RightActionsColumn
+[✓] Update existing usages in RightActionsColumn
-[ ] Test animation behavior for both like and save
+[✓] Test animation behavior for both like and save

 3.2.
-Update RightActionsColumn
+Update RightActionsColumn (Next Task)
 [ ] Modify save button to use InteractionAnimation
 [ ] Add save interaction handling
 [ ] Ensure proper state management for both actions